beetrove/openai-gpts-data/README.md

 - **Stage 1**: Extracted raw nested JSON data by crawling GPT pages.
 - **Stage 2**: Transformed nested JSON data into flat CSV files.
 - **Stage 3**: Normalized data by processing the full history to compile simpler tables that contain the latest details and a timeline of performance metrics (Conversations, Stars, Reviews).
+These are the "Final tables" (ETL Stage 3) and the sample data in Excel.

 ### License